 Tying your shoes

 Tying your shoes is an algorithm that is likely so automatic you don’t even think of the steps as you do them.
 Many routines or habits are algorithms, as they can be broken into steps that you repeat every time you need to complete the task.
+If you look at kids activity book for tying shoes, you may find the steps broken down even for young learners.

 Driving a car